philcockfield/prettier-sample/README.md

 # prettier-sample

-Sample repo showing webpack issue with prettier in the browser.
+Sample repo showing webpack [issue](https://github.com/prettier/prettier/issues/4959) with prettier in the browser.

-This uses [React Storybook](https://github.com/storybooks/storybook) to get demo the webpack problem with prettier.
+This uses [React Storybook](https://github.com/storybooks/storybook) to get a webpack configurationg showing the problem with prettier.

-See webpack config (although it isn't doing anything explicit):
+See webpack config (although it isn't doing anything explicit, but you may want to tweak the configuration here):

     ./storybook/.webpack